Product code: UMP-01

 Join your expert hiking guides through the wonderful wilderness of Umphang, one of the most remote and untouched places in Thailand.
 Raft down the Mae Klong River, stay overnight in the jungle & traditional Karen village, explore Thi Lo Su waterfall, and learn about the hidden secrets of this remote area over an adventurous four days!

 Departure: Daily departures from Mae Sot; participants need to stay the preceding evening in Mae Sot in order to join this tour.

-Activities: Trekking, camping, rafting, swimming in waterfalls, elephant trekking through the jungle.
+Activities: Trekking, camping, rafting, swimming in waterfalls.

 Fitness Level: This expedition is recommended for hikers in good physical condition.

 - Scenic journey through the off-beat Umphang valley with professional, local guides